 Unfortunately, Wall’s story is one similar to so many impacted by the drug war within the investment-heavy, burgeoning legal cannabis industry.
 NisonCo PR staff writer Adryan Corcione spoke with Jonathan Wall’s mother, Mitzi, about her struggles while advocating for her 26-year-old son behind bars.

 Mitzi Wall wants to speak with more journalists about her son’s story.
-If you’re interested in being connected, please email us at Adryan@NisonCo.com.
+If you’re interested in being connected, please email us at Adryan@NisonCo.com to be connected.

 Adryan Corcione: Your son has been incarcerated for a year now.
 What impact has this had on your family?